 - there are any Intents that you've failed to cover with your initial Intent definitions, and/or

 - there are any user expressions that the bot fails to recognize.

 When your initial tests are over, add any missing Intents and Example Sentences to your data, then retrain your bot.
 If you find the performance of the AI system unsatisfactory, repeat this step until you reach the desired result.
 For complex use cases, the AI system might require hundreds of Example Sentences for each Intent to reach a satisfactory performance.

 Keep in mind that the more (and more specific) data you can provide your bot, the better!

 To be able to use your work from the AI Manager, you will have to insert the Intents into Connections.
 The Intents can be inserted in both local Module Connections and Global Connections.
 Please be aware that prior to inserting the Intents, you will have to activate their state and train your bot in the AI Manager.

-When inserting Intents in a Connection, you will first have to choose the “AI Understands” condition, after which you will see a drop-down list of the Intents that are activated in your bot.
+When adding Intents in a Connection, you'll first have to select the “AI Understands” condition, after which you'll see a drop-down list of the Intents activated in your bot.
 Select one of these Intents, then choose which Module to recognize the Intent in.

-Lastly, you will have to choose an action of the "AI understands" condition.
-Below, you'll find an example of how to insert your Intents in Connections:
+Lastly, you'll choose an action of the "AI understands" condition.
+Below, you can see how to insert your Intents in Connections: